choux130/DevOps_In_DE/jenkins_mysql_flyway/README.md

 # Goal and Architecture
-The goal for this poc project is to provide a solution to better track of database changes which has DDL (Data Definition Language).
-The following are the open source tools that are used,
+The goal for this poc project is about how to better track DDL (Data Definition Language) database changes.
+The following are the open source tools that are used.
     * Git platform and DevOps
         * Gitbucket (alternative for Github, Bitbucket, etc)
         * Jenkins (alternative for Gitlab, Azure DevOps, etc)